augustolucaszs/ht-fc_ESP32-C3/README.md

     - `esp/ota/` for OTA updates
     - Its own MAC address topic to receive consumption updates
 - Parses JSON payloads to:
-  - Update firmware via OTA if the MAC matches
+  - Update firmware via OTA if the MAC matches - not tested.
-  - Save and publish received daily consumption to a `/test` topic
+  - Save and publish received daily consumption every minute.

 ## 🛠️ Dependencies